Listed Building Consent

 Listed Building Consent (LBC) is a formal approval required from your Local Planning Authority (LPA) for any work that would affect the character, appearance, or historic fabric of a listed building.
 Listed buildings are designated as having special architectural or historic interest, and LBC ensures that any alterations are carefully controlled.

-When LBC is Required
+When Listed Building Consent is Required

 You need Listed Building Consent if you intend to: